Lactarius fallax: Description

 The cap of L. fallax is 2–9 cm wide, ranging in shape from convex to nearly flat with a small umbo, expanding to plane or becoming shallowly depressed, with or without the umbo.
 The margin (cap edge) is even or scalloped.
 The cap surface is dry and velvety, finely wrinkled over the center, azonate (without concentric lines), and dark sooty brown to blackish.
 The gills are attached to subdecurrent (running shortly down the length of the stem), narrow, crowded, not forked, white at first, and become creamy buff with age.
 The edges of the gills are brown like the cap, and slowly stain vinaceous (redwine-colored) when bruised.
 There are several tiers of lamellulae (short gills that do not reach the stem) interspersed among the full-length gills.
 The stem is 2.5–8 cm long, 5–15 mm thick, nearly equal in width throughout, dry, solid, unpolished or velvety, and a paler brown than the cap.
 The flesh is thin, brittle, staining pale vinaceous.
 The odor is not distinctive, and the taste mild or faintly acrid.
 The latex is copious, white on exposure, unchanging, slowly staining flesh and gills vinaceous.
-The spore print is yellowish.
-The edibility of the mushroom has not been officially documented.
-The species is one of several brown to nearly black milkcaps that are, according to David Arora, "notable for their beauty, and therefore likely to attract the attention of even the casual collector."
+The spore print is yellowish-white.

+The edibility of the mushroom is unknown.
+The species is one of several brown to nearly black milkcaps that are, according to David Arora, "notable for their beauty, and therefore likely to attract the attention of even the casual collector".

 The variety Lactarius fallax var. concolor is nearly identical to the main species in appearance and distribution, but has gill edges that are colored like the gill face.

 Microscopic characteristics

-The spores are spherical, and ornamented with warts and ridges that form a partial reticulum (a net-like pattern of lines) with prominences up to 2 µm high.
-They are hyaline (translucent), amyloid (meaning they will absorb iodine when stained with Melzer's reagent), and measure 7.5–10.0 by 7–9.5 µm.
+The spores are spherical, and ornamented with warts and ridges that form a partial reticulum (a net-like pattern of lines) with prominences up to 2 μm high.
+They are hyaline (translucent), amyloid (meaning they will absorb iodine when stained with Melzer's reagent), and measure 7.5–10.0 by 7–9.5 μm.
 The cap cuticle is a trichoderm.
-The basidia (the spore-bearing cells) are 38–56 by 10–13 µm, club-shaped, four-spored, and hyaline when mounted in a dilute solution of potassium hydroxide (KOH).
+The basidia (the spore-bearing cells) are 38–56 by 10–13 μm, club-shaped, four-spored, and hyaline when mounted in a dilute solution of potassium hydroxide (KOH).
 There are abundant cheilocystidia (cystidia found on the edge of gills), with contents ranging in color from dingy yellow to hyaline in KOH.
-They measure 32–50 by 3-6 µm, and may be shaped somewhat like a spindle (tapered on each end) or a cylinder, or they may be flexuous (winding from side to side).
-The pleurocystidia (cystidia found on the gill face) are filamentous, 2.5–5 µm in diameter, and rare to scattered.
+They measure 32–50 by 3-6 μm, and may be shaped somewhat like a spindle (tapered on each end) or a cylinder, or they may be flexuous (winding from side to side).
+The pleurocystidia (cystidia found on the gill face) are filamentous, 2.5–5 μm in diameter, and rare to scattered.